aj-enns/github-copilot-survey/SampleSurvey.md

 # GitHub Copilot Pilot Feedback Survey
 Thank you for participating in the 4-week GitHub Copilot pilot.
 Your input will help us evaluate its impact and inform the Go / No-Go decision for broader adoption.

+> **Note:** These questions are designed to be copied and pasted directly into Microsoft Forms.
+Simply copy each question and its options into a new form question.

 ## Section 1: Business Impact
 1. How has GitHub Copilot affected development velocity?